Updated: Sep 10, 2022

-Your broom needs to actually pick-up the dog hair, not just push it around the floor.
+Your broom needs to actually pick up the dog hair, not just push it around the floor.
 If you’re using a broom that doesn’t do a good job of picking up pet hair, then you’ll end up spending more time sweeping and less time enjoying your home.
-If you want to get rid of pet hair on hardwood floors as quickly as possible, then choose a nirceofiber broom that will effectively pick up that loose fur from your floors.
+If you want to get rid of pet hair on hardwood floors as quickly as possible, then choose a microfiber broom that will effectively pick up that loose fur from your floors.

 One of the best options (that we'll take about later) are robot cleaners.
 If you have a dog that sheds a lot or if you have kids and/or pets running around your home all day, then it’s important to choose a broom that will work well for your needs.
 If you’re looking for an effective way to remove pet hair from hardwood floors, then consider using a robotic vacuum cleaner instead of a broom.

-Many homeowners swear by their robot cleaner.
-They set the runing time, and then let it do its thing.
+Many homeowners swear by their robot cleaners.
+They set the running time, and then let it do its thing.
 It's a great way to keep your floors clean without having to spend any extra time sweeping or vacuuming them yourself.
 Robot cleaners are especially helpful for hardwood floors because they can get into corners that a broom or vacuum can't reach.

 If you’re looking for an alternative to a broom that will work well for your needs, consider using a robotic vacuum instead of a traditional broom.